ixqifeba/ixqifeba.github.io/content/posts/looking.md

 be
 be what I am.

-To embog
+To embog growth,
-growth,
 even
 when it undoes
 no pain,
-but simply forestalls
+and simply forestalls
 the unfurling
-of a beautiful song.
+of the petals.

 nb: forestalls sounds clunky
-nb: song is not fitting here.
+nb: rename title of the poem
 </div>